-Analysis | Another weekend, another batch of brutal legal filings for the Trump-backed voter fraud effort
+Analysis | Another weekend, another trio of brutal legal filings for the Trump-backed voter fraud effort

 Their claims would be extraordinary if true, but they are not.
 Much like the mythological “kraken” monster after which Plaintiffs have named this lawsuit, their claims of election fraud and malfeasance belong more to the kraken’s realm of mythos than they do to reality.

-They even appended a footnote which reads: “A ‘kraken’ is a mythical sea monster appearing in Scandinavian folklore, being ‘closely linked to sailors’ ability to tell tall tales.’”
+They even appended a footnote, which reads: “A ‘kraken’ is a mythical sea monster appearing in Scandinavian folklore, being ‘closely linked to sailors’ ability to tell tall tales.’”

-Again, this is the legal team representing the state’s top, Republican officials.
+Again, this is the legal team representing the state’s top Republican officials.

 Another Georgia lawsuit filed by pro-Trump lawyer L. Lin Wood was also cut short — thanks in part to two judges Trump has promoted as possible Supreme Court picks.

-The ruling from the 11th Circuit Court of Appeals was written by Judge William Pryor, who was on Trump’s lists of possible justices, and joined in by Barbara Lagoa, who emerged as a finalist for the seat that went to Justice Amy Coney Barrett.
+The ruling from the U.S. Court of Appeals for the 11th Circuit was written by Judge William Pryor, who was on Trump’s lists of possible justices, and joined in by Judge Barbara Lagoa, who emerged as a finalist for the seat that went to Justice Amy Coney Barrett.
 They ruled that Wood lacked standing in the case.
 What’s more, they said that even if he had standing, the case was moot because the state had already certified its election results.

 “Wood’s arguments reflect a basic misunderstanding of what mootness is,” Pryor wrote.

-Lastly is a case in Michigan, in which U.S. District Judge Linda Parker issued a scathing denial of a last-ditch effort by the state’s Republicans to decertify that state’s certified results.
+Last is a case in Michigan, in which U.S. District Judge Linda Parker issued a scathing denial of a last-ditch effort by the state’s Republicans to decertify that state’s certified results.

 Parker noted that the lawsuit could have been filed much sooner than it was, and then goes so far as to suggest it was never meant to succeed — only to undermine faith in the election.